elunna/nerfhack-changelog/README.md

 * Can be dissipated with a blast of cancellation.

 **geyser spell**
-* The core spell is unchanged from Vanilla NetHack, however now the geyser also rusts armor and instakills iron golems (Evil)
+* The core spell is unchanged from Vanilla NetHack, however now the geyser also rusts armor and instakills iron golems (EvilHack)

 **hobble**
 * This clerical spell smashes the hero's legs with a magical force and inflicts you with wounded legs for a brief period